verilog-to-routing/vtr-verilog-to-routing/doc/src/tutorials/arch/timing_modeling/index.rst

 Clock Generators
 ~~~~~~~~~~~~~~~~
 Some blocks (such as PLLs) generate clocks on-chip.
-To ensure that these generated clocks are identified as clocks, the associated model output port should be marked with ``is_clock="1"``.
+To ensure that these generated clocks are identified as clock sources, the associated model output port should be marked with ``is_clock="1"``.

 As an example consider the following simple PLL model: